Resource guide

-Most AML/CFT programs fail for ordinary reasons: controls are copied from someone else's stack, monitoring is configured without real customer and transaction logic, investigations lack evidence discipline, and the reporting layer is treated as a filing exercise instead of the output of a coherent system.
+Most AML/CFT programs fail for ordinary reasons.
+Controls are copied from someone else's stack.
+Monitoring is configured without real customer logic.
+Investigations lack evidence discipline.
+The reporting layer is treated as a filing exercise instead of the output of a coherent system.

 Reduce real financial-crime risk and explain itself under review.